Opinion | Afghanistan is Biden’s first big foreign policy headache

 The fact that these two senior advisers expressed concerns about the report’s bottom line illustrates just how delicate the Afghanistan decision will be.

 Biden himself has long been a skeptic about Afghanistan.
 When the military urged a surge in 2009 to combat Taliban gains, Biden was “the only senior official who consistently opposed sending more troops,” wrote Ben Rhodes in his book, “The World As It Is: A Memoir of the Obama White House.”
-He favored a small counterterrorism force and disdained a nation-building role.
+Biden favored a small counterterrorism force and disdained a nation-building role.

 But pulling the plug in Afghanistan and admitting defeat after nearly 20 years of fighting would be a bitter pill even for Biden.
 It would mean a likely civil war, Taliban dominance and probably an eventual reestablishment of al-Qaeda havens as the United States approaches the 20th anniversary of the Sept.
 11, 2001, attacks.